teserakt-io/automation-engine/README.md

 ```

-### Run from docker image
+### Run from Docker image

-The CI automatically push docker images of C2AE API and CLI after each successfull builds and for each branches.
+The CI automatically push Docker images of C2AE API and CLI after each successfull builds and for each branches.

 List of available C2 images: https://gitlab.com/Teserakt/c2ae/container_registry